Space2mouse/EPWrecker/README.md

 4. Ensure you have all the NPM modules installed by running `npm install` in the `EPWrecker` src directory, then type `node .` to run it.
 Paste in your EDPuzzle video ID, which [can be found in the URL](assets/videoid.png).

 ## Note
-Ignore the awful code lol
+Ignore the awful code lol.